I Want To...

 Thinner, flatter lenses are recommended when a prescription is strong.
 Flatter lenses enhance lens appearance by reducing edge or center thickness.
 They are lighter-weight and can provide improved edge-to-edge visual clarity by utilizing an aspheric or atoric design.

-Phoenix or polycarbonate - dispensers recommend Phoenix or polycarbonate lenses for two good reasons: they are lightweight, yet are the most impact-resistant lenses available.
-Phoenix lenses offer superior clarity and lighter weight, as compared to polycarbonate, and are suggested for everyday wear.
+Phoenix or polycarbonate lenses are recommended for because they are lightweight, yet are the most impact-resistant lenses available.
+Phoenix lenses offer superior clarity and are lighter than polycarbonate lenses, and are suggested for everyday wear.

 Photochromic lenses darken and lighten according to light exposure.
 If the wearer is in the sun, they get darker; if indoors, the lenses get clearer.

-UV protection - prolonged exposure to the sun’s ultraviolet (UV) rays can damage your eyes.
-UV protection on lenses does for your eyes what sunscreen does for your skin - it protects you from the harmful effects of these rays.
+UV protection lenses do for your eyes what sunscreen does for your skin - it protects then from the harmful effects of ultraviolet (UV) rays.
 Plastic lenses require UV coating, while UV protection is inherent in high-index and Phoenix lens materials.

-Tinted lenses - the majority of lenses can be tinted from light to very dark.
-Tints for sun lenses are usually medium to dark shades, and can either be: 1) solid throughout the lens, or 2) gradient tinted, darker on top fading to lighter, or 3) clear at the bottom of the lens.
-Tints also come in a rainbow of customizeable color options.
+Tinted lenses can be tinted from light to very dark.
+Tints for sun lenses are usually medium to dark shades, and can either be solid throughout the lens, or gradient tinted from darker to lighter (top to bottom) or clear at the bottom.
+Tints also come in a rainbow of customizable color options.